xanxys/shogi_recognizer/README.md

 Bootstrapping (planned)
 ----------
-Written here for someone in the future, not programatically reproducible.
-It's very hard and non-rewarding to maintain programs to insert manual annotation (mostly rejection of failed samples) here and there.
+Written here for reference.
+However this procedure is not programatically reproducible, because it's very hard and non-rewarding to maintain programs to insert manual annotation (mostly rejection of failed samples) here and there.

 1. Prepare photos with boards in the initial configuration `D0`